 The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
 These costs, which are not reflected in annual portfolio operating expenses or in the example, affect the Portfolio's performance.
-During the period September 28, 2022 (commencement of operations) through October 31, 2022, the Portfolio's portfolio turnover rate was 3% of the average value of its portfolio.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 25% of the average value of its portfolio.